 However, we’ve developed this Ring Road itinerary so that it can be followed in both summer and winter.

-If you are visiting in winter, you’ll need to skip Day 3 and add another day around the Vatnajökull National Park where you can go on an ice cave experience.
+If you are visiting in winter, you’ll need to skip Day 3 and add another day around the Vatnajökull National Park, where you can go on an ice cave experience.
 All the details are below.

-Stay – Reykjavík | Travel – 45 minutes each way to Reykjadalur
+- Driving Time: 45 minutes each way to Reykjadalur

 Spend the morning exploring the streets of charming Reykjavík.
-In the afternoon head to Hveragerði.
-From here a 1-hour hike takes you to Reykjadalur thermal river where you can soak in the naturally heated water while staring out at glorious scenery.
+In the afternoon, head to Hveragerði.
+From here, a 1-hour hike takes you to Reykjadalur Thermal River, where you can soak in the naturally heated water while staring out at glorious scenery.

-Summer – In the summer, take advantage of Reykjavík’s cool bar scene.
-Kaffibarinn is a café by day and a bar by night with regular DJ sets and cocktail happy hour.
-Veður Bar has a wide selection of beer and wines in a cosy space with happy hour from 4pm to 7:30pm.
+Kaffibarinn is a café by day and a bar by night with regular DJ sets and a cocktail happy hour.
+Veður Bar has a wide selection of beer and wines in a cosy space with happy hour from 4 pm to 7:30 pm.

 Today, leave Reykjavík and complete the Golden Circle – a 3-hour, 30-minute circular drive that visits some of the most popular sights on this Iceland Ring Road itinerary.

-Stops include Thingvellir National Park where a fissure runs through Iceland’s historic parliament, Geysir where geysers erupt every ten to fifteen minutes, and Gullfoss, a powerful and beautiful Icelandic waterfall.
+Stops include Thingvellir National Park, where a fissure runs through Iceland’s historic parliament, Geysir, where geysers erupt every ten to fifteen minutes, and Gullfoss, a powerful and beautiful Icelandic waterfall.

 Finish the day at the Secret Lagoon geothermal pool near the town of Flúðir.
 It’s one of our favourite hot springs in Iceland and remains delightfully natural.